Mechanochemical Topological Defects in an Active Nematic: Model

+where coefficients $\beta_{\cdots}=\gamma^{-1}E_{\cdots}$.
+The third column of \fig\ref{fig:isolated} shows the steady state magnitude (color field) and direction (vectors) of $\bp$ around stationary $\pm\frac{1}{2}$ defects.
+For simplicity, we assume that the emergence of polar order does not apply torque to the nematic such that the dynamics of $\bQ$ and $\bu$ are independent of $\bp$.

-Finally, we consider the chemical activity of the curved molecules.
-In addition to geometric polarity, the bound molecules are enzymatically active reaction-dipoles that catalyze the production and destruction of a species $a$ on their interior (head) and exterior (tail) sides, respectively.
-We will additionally include a background process that maintains a concentration $a_0$, so we focus on the dynamics of the deviation $\rho= (a-a_0)/a_0$.
-Analogous to polarization charge in electrostatics, no net production or depletion of $a$ occurs where the dipole distribution $\phi\bp$ is uniform in both strength and orientation.
-However, where distortions in composition and orientation exist, such as at the boundaries of regions of high $\phi$, symmetry is broken and the reaction is biased depending on the local orientation of the molecules.
-Formally, the polarization charge density-like term $\nabla\cdot\left(\phi\bp\right)$ drives changes in $\rho$.
+Finally, we consider the chemical activity of the oriented constituents.
+We let $\bp$ represent the strength and orientation of an active reaction dipole.
+In other words, each element consists of an infinitesimal source-sink pair where each pole of the element either catalyzes the production (head of dipole) or destruction (tail) of a species $a$.
+We additionally include a background process that maintains a concentration $a_0$, so we focus on the dynamics of the deviation described by the order parameter $\rho= (a-a_0)/a_0$.
+Analogous to polarization charge in electrostatics, no net production or depletion of $\rho$ occurs where the dipole distribution $\bp$ is uniform in both strength and orientation.
+However, where distortions in orientation or degree of polarization exist, the reaction is biased depending on the local orientation of the molecules.
+Formally, the polarization charge density-like term $\nabla\cdot\bp$ drives changes in $\rho$.
 The full transport equation for $\rho$ is given by

-where the reaction $k_{\rho^-}$ scales a background process that drives $\rho\rightarrow 0$ ($a\rightarrow a_0$) and $\mu_{\rho}$ is the chemical potential.
-We let the Cahn-Hilliard chemical potential depend on the nematic order parameter such that phase separation is only promoted in defect cores where $s<s_c$.
-Both $\mu_{\rho}$ and $k_{\rho^-}$ serve to localize $\rho$ to defect cores, enhancing its contrast and efficacy as a sensor. \fig S2 shows that without an an attractive potential, regions of $\pm\rho$ still correlate with defects, but with less pronounced locality and intensity.
-With the attractive potential, we show in \fig S3 that $\rho$ is less sensitive to parameter choices for $D_{\rho}$ and $k_{\rho^-}$.
-Finally, we tune the roots of $\mu_{\rho}$ with $A$ to symmetrize the extrema of $\rho$ for $\pm\frac{1}{2}$ defects, \fig S4.
-The $-\frac{1}{2}$ defects do not possess clearly defined regions of curvature when hydrodynamics are present, leading to a weaker $\rho$ signal.
-Overall, we find that the desired behavior of the system is maintained over a range of parameter values.

-\emph{Case ii.} To model the second case in which chemical polarization is induced directly by local bend rather than through an additional species $\phi$, only small modifications to the governing equations are needed.
-First, we omit $\phi$ dynamics (\eqns 2-3) and replace the $\phi$-dependent term in \eqn\ref{eqn:polarenergy} with $\kappa/\kappa_0$ such that the bulk free energy becomes

-where $\kappa_0$ now serves as the critical curvature at which polar order can be created.
-Lastly, the polarization density term in \eqn\ref{eqn:rhodynamics} is simplified to $\nabla\cdot\bp$.